Tou7and/awesome-icd-coding/2021/Kaur-etal-review/README.md

 3. Label-space problem
 4. Requirement of large amount of training data

-To reduce coding errors and cost, there is a need for an automated clinical coding system, <br>
-commonly referred to as computer-assisted coding system that will overcome the manual coding challenges <br>
-and assist human coders to assign correct clinical codes more quickly and accurately.
+To reduce coding errors and cost, there is a need for an automated clinical coding system that overcome the manual coding challenges and assist human coders to assign correct clinical codes more quickly and accurately. <br>
+(This kind of system are also refered to as computer-assisted coding system)

 ## Datasets
 Some works use multiple datasets rather than one. <br>